apache/logging-log4j2/src/site/markdown/security.md

 Note that only the log4j-core JAR file is impacted by this vulnerability.
 Applications using only the log4j-api JAR file without the log4j-core JAR file are not impacted by this vulnerability.

+Also note that Apache Log4j is the only Logging Services subproject affected by this vulnerability.
+Other projects like Log4net and Log4cxx are not impacted by this.

 ### History
 **Older (discredited) mitigation measures**